paper-dragonfly/cabinet_sdk/README.md

 * fields(blob_type): Return a list of metadata fields for specified blob_type
 * upload(metadata, file_path): Add a blob and its associated metadata to Cabinet
 * search(blob_type, metadata_search_parameters): search for all metadata entries of specified blob_type that match the metadata search parameters
 * update(blob_type, entry_id, update_dict): Creates a soft update of the metadata associated with a stored blob. entry_id is a metadata field for all blob types.
 In this function, entry_id refers to a previous metadata entry associated with the blob of interest.
-IN other workds, it is the id for the metadata entry you wish to update.
+I other words, it is the id for the metadata entry you wish to update.
 * retrieve(blob_type, entry_id): returns blob in bytes.
 User is responsible for decoding bytes. entry_id is a metadata field and is the unique identifier of metadata entries.
 Use and entry_id that references the metadata entry associated with the blob you want to retrieve.

 ## Limitations